 =MATCH(F16,D4:I4,0)

-Change the name of the month in Cell F17 & you’ll see the related column position of another month selected.
+If you change the name of the month in cell F17, you’ll see the related column position of another month selected.

-And if we want to know the row position of the brand Dell from the names of the brands in Column B, then the formula in Cell F20 will be:
+Similarly, if you want to know the row position of the brand Dell from the brand names in Column B, enter the formula in cell F20:

 =MATCH(F19,B5:B14,0)